arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 * __Modbus TCP Configuration__ is the foundational step where we initialize the Opta™ device with Modbus TCP and other essential properties intrinsic to the device.
 A pivotal component of this stage is the IP configuration, which is essential for Modbus TCP communication and will be defined within the Arduino sketch.

-  During this stage, the Modbus TCP role, either Master or Slave, is designated to the Opta™ device.
-Based on this role within the Modbus TCP, 'Status variables' are delineated or the Modbus node is defined to determine the communicating devices using this protocol.
+  During this stage, the Modbus TCP role, either Client or Server, is designated to the Opta™ device.
+Based on this role within the Modbus TCP, either the 'Status variables' are delineated or the Modbus node is defined to determine the communicating devices using this protocol.

 * __PLC Program__, developed subsequent to device initialization, it is grounded in Modbus TCP and other properties.
 The beauty of this stage is the absence of a need for detailed configurations or programming related to Modbus TCP settings in the PLC code.